lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 ## Ruby Idioms
+==Idioms:== specific to this language

+### Poetry mode
+Including parentheses after method calls is optional when it is unambiguous.
+- Ex: `puts "hello!"`

-Poetry mode: can not use parens around method calls when it is unambiguous.
-Also, when the last param is a hash, you don't need curlies around the hash literal
+Also, when the last parameter passed is a [[Ruby#Hashes|Hash]], you don't need curlies around the hash literal
-- `link_to "edit", :controller=<'students', :action=>'edit'`
+- Ex: `link_to "edit", :controller=<'students', :action=>'edit'`

+### Duck typing
-Duck Typing: "If something looks like a duck and quacks like a duck, it might as well be a duck"
+> "If something looks like a duck and quacks like a duck, it might as well be a duck"

-- Something responds the same way another class/type may
+If one class behaves the same way as another, it can be used in the same context as the other, who cares about it's "guts".
+Suitability for a certain use-case is determined by whether or not the class implements required methods.
+If the class **does** meet certain requirements, for example, implementing `.each`, then it may mix-in a set of other behaviors.

-- ==Mix-in==: Named collection of related methods that can be added to any class what fulfills some "contract" with the methods.
+==Mix-ins:== Named collections of related methods that can be added to any class that fulfills some "contract" with the methods.
+	- Ex: if a class implements `.each`, then it may include [Enumerable](https://ruby-doc.org/core-3.0.2/Enumerable.html)
 	- Packed together in modules
-	- Having `include ModuleName` in the class def mixes in that modules instance and class methods and variables
+	- Having `include ModuleName` right under the class definition **mixes in that modules instance and class methods and variables**
-	- Up to the programmer to make sure that type actually has the needed requirements to mix-in the module
+	- It is to the programmer to make sure that type actually has the needed requirements to mix-in the module

-`.send` way to send methods to objects, always happens in the back-end
-- `s.send(:length) # => 12`
-- `s.send(:[], 0) # => 'c'`

-`x||=5`: Is x is nil, assign 5

-- `!` at the end of method names is destructive, modifying the original receiver

 ### Blocks
 ==Blocks==: Anonymous functions